 Frame-rate conversion can have a huge impact on the quality of a sports match you watch on TV – especially if you are in a different country from where the game takes place.
 But what exactly is it, what is available in the market, and how can that be improved?

-What is frame-rate conversion?
+What is video frame-rate conversion?

 Frame-rate conversion is the process of altering the frame rate of a video by either increasing or decreasing the number of frames per second (fps).
 This conversion is often necessary when transferring video between different systems or formats that use different frame rates.
 It is crucial in sports broadcasting, where the same content is often shown across multiple countries using different frame rates.
+It is essential in live sports broadcast solutions, where the same content is often shown across multiple countries using different frame rates.

 Yes, frame-rate conversion can indeed impact the quality of the video.
 When altering the frame rate, several factors can affect video quality, resulting in a loss of detail, motion blurring, stuttering or ghosting effects.
 We talk about stuttering when the video appears jerky or choppy due to the change in frame rate, and ghosting when a moving object leaves behind a trail or ghost image.